Dordrecht: Economy

 The current economy of Dordrecht is based on ship building, wood industry, and steel industry.
 The city has the sixth largest sea port in the Netherlands.
 One of the largest employers on Dordrecht Island is DuPont de Nemours (Nederland) B.V.
 It has 9 factories here with a workforce of 900 people.

 In development are the "Learning" and "Health" Business Parks.
 The Learning Park is intended to have 60000 m² of space for educational institutions.
 In the Health Park, a wide range of health services will be located, with the Dordwijk Campus of the Albert Schweitzer Hospital as focal point.
 Other services include a blood bank, pharmacy, and mental health clinic.

 Near the Health Park a new Sport Park will be built.
 A new large sport centre, the equivalent size of 3 soccer fields, is planned complete with gyms, skating rink, and a pool.
 Next to this Sport Park, a huge outdoor event terrain will be established.

 Shopping

 Shopping in the centre of Dordrecht is centred around the Voorstraat, the Sarisgang and the Statenplein (Staten square).
 The Voorstraat is 1200 m long, making it the longest shopping street in the Netherlands.
 Markets are held every Friday and Saturday on the Statenplein and in the Sarisgang and on Tuesday in Dubbeldam.

 Government and politics

-College van B&W
+Board of Mayor and Aldermen

-In February 2020 the College van Burgemeester en Wethouders ('Board of Mayor and Aldermen') in Dordrecht consisted of the following:
+In 2025 the College van Burgemeester en Wethouders ('Board of Mayor and Aldermen') in Dordrecht consisted of the following: